glandu2/rift-gadgets/Lib/LibSimpleWidgets/Documentation.md

 **SetFontSize(size)**
 Sets the font size.
 Automatically resizes the frame.

-**Show(owner, text)**
+**Show(owner, text, anchor, xoffset, yoffset)**
-Attach the tooltip to the 'owner' frame and display 'text' in the tooltip.
+Attach the tooltip to the *owner* frame and display *text* in the tooltip.
+The remaining arguments are optional: *anchor* determines how the tooltip is positioned on the screen: "MOUSE" (the default) anchors the top-left of the tooltip to the lower right corner of the mouse cursor while the mouse is over the *owner* frame.
+The standard anchor names like "TOPLEFT", etc. will anchor the tooltip by its opposite corner  (e.g. "BOTTOMRIGHT") to the specified corner of the *owner* frame. *xoffset* and *yoffset* (both 0 by default) modify the tooltip's position relative to the anchor point.

 **Hide(owner)**
-Hides the tooltip if it is still associated with the 'owner' frame.
+Hides the tooltip if it is still associated with the *owner* frame.

-**InjectEvents(frame, tooltipTextFunc)**
+**InjectEvents(frame, tooltipTextFunc, anchor, xoffset, yoffset)**
-Injects MouseIn/MouseOut/MouseOver events into 'frame' which will show and hide the tooltip as appropriate, calling 'tooltipTextFunc(tooltip)' to get the text to display in the tooltip.
+Injects MouseIn/MouseOut/MouseOver events into *frame* which will show and hide the tooltip as appropriate. *tooltipTextFunc* will be called, passing the tooltip frame as the first argument, to get the text to display in the tooltip.
+The optional *anchor*, *xoffset* and *yoffset* arguments are passed to the Show function when the tooltip is shown.